stevepurdie/saap-docs/content/legal-documents/gtc.md

         1. replace the Services with other Services that do not infringe any third-party intellectual property rights and that meet the Customer's requirements or are equivalent to the replaced Services, or

-        1. revoke the Services and reimburse the Customer for any advance payments, minus a reasonable amount for use and loss of value.d.
-The Customer will not be entitled to any legal warranty claims if the infringement of third-party intellectual property rights is due to the use of the Services under conditions other than those contractually provided or if the infringement is based upon an action by Customer or his request.
+        1. revoke the Services and reimburse the Customer for any advance payments, minus a reasonable amount for use and loss of value.

+        1. The Customer will not be entitled to any legal warranty claims if the infringement of third-party intellectual property rights is due to the use of the Services under conditions other than those contractually provided or if the infringement is based upon an action by Customer or his request.

 1. Material Warranty

     1. STAKATER assumes no warranty for disruptions or failures of the Services which are out of its control and fall under force majeure.

-    1. If there are dependencies to third parties (such as IT infrastructure of third-party providers) or if the disruption or failure was caused by the Customer or by a person attributable to him.
+    1. If there are dependencies to third parties such as IT infrastructure of third-party providers or if the disruption or failure was caused by the Customer or by a person attributable to him.

     1. STAKATER provides no guarantee that the data, content and / or information transmitted by the Customer to the servers of STAKATER remain available after the termination of this Agreement.

 1. Acceptance, Defect Rectification and SLA

-    1. Customer shall inspect the Work / services during or immediately after delivery.
+    1. Customer shall inspect the Work and Services during or immediately after delivery.
 The same shall also apply to the delivery of part of a Work, whereby defects in part of a Work may no longer be notified in the case of delivery of the entire Work.
 The inspection period lasts a maximum of five working days from delivery of the respective Work by STAKATER.

     1. The Customer is required to promptly notify STAKATER in writing of any significant defects caused by STAKATER that prevent the use of the work, during the inspection period of the relevant Work immediately after discovery.
 This notification should be done in a way that the significant defects are comprehensible and reproducible for STAKATER.
 If a significant defect claimed by the Customer is not comprehensible and reproducible, it will not be considered a relevant significant defect.